San Francisco Family Attractions

 Children’s Creativity Museum

 DESCRIPTION: A multimedia arts and technology museum that fosters creativity in young people.
-Blessed with so much Bay Area talent, people of all ages and backgrounds, combine the hands-on use of animation, digital technology, electronic media, traditional and non-traditional materials to power of their imaginations creating high quality stories, movies, performances, music, art and more.
+Blessed with so much Bay Area talent, people of all ages and backgrounds, combine the hands-on use of animation, digital technology, electronic media, and traditional and non-traditional materials to power of their imaginations creating high-quality stories, movies, performances, music, art, and more.
 A fully restored carousel is next door.

 ADMISSION: see website